 Make sure you have your discovery session questions at the ready before the call begins.
 Keep reading to see some examples of questions you can ask.

-During the discovery session: guide your potential client
+During the initial discovery session: guide your potential client

 It’s up to you to guide your prospective client through the process of the discovery session.
-By taking the initiative to lead the call, you’ll show your potential client that you’re confident, reliable, and you know what you are doing.
+By taking the initiative to lead the call, you’ll show your potential client that you’re confident, reliable, and capable.

 You can start by establishing rapport with the other person.
 Greet them politely, ask them where they are from, and mention something from their intake form that you connected with, in order to break the ice.

-Next, take a minute to establish the purpose of the call.
-Let them know that you want to get to know them a little bit and understand what they are going through, to understand what they need and whether or not you’ll be a good fit to work together.
+Next, take a minute to establish the purpose of the call and the meeting agenda.
+Let them know that you want to get to know them a little bit and understand what they are going through, to understand what they need, and whether or not you’ll be a good fit to work together.

 You should also let them know that you’ll be asking some questions, but that you will leave them some space for their own questions as well.